UAlberta-CMPUT401/course-docs/docs/marking-sprint5.md

 * Github repo is well organized, using the best practices
 * Code is well structured and organized
 * Code is well written and efficient
-* In-line code documentation (comments) is consistent is useful"
+* In-line code documentation (comments) is consistent is useful

 ### Testing